There’s no denying the fact that for some women with PCOS, inositol supplements can be an absolute saving grace.

 To get started with inositol supplementation, I suggest Ovasitol, which you can find here.
 Not only does it come in a convenient 90-day supply, but by using the link provided, you also benefit from a discounted (PRC) price.

 Overall, inositol supplements are considered safe.

-However, at very high doses (12 grams or more per day), you can experience gastrointestinal problems like:
+However, at very high doses (12 grams or more per day), you may experience gastrointestinal problems like: